 That being said, you perhaps shouldn’t really be here if you’re going to get tired of the wildlife!
 You can explore some of the surrounding towns and villages, enjoy some local Rift Valley red wine, visit indigenous arts, crafts and potter’s workshops or take a day trip to the Hell’s Gate National Park which is famous for its geothermal activity and – also has wildlife.
 Sorry, you’re just not going to get away from it here.

-As ever when it comes to travelling to a country with a hot climate and threat of insect-borne infections, one must always take the proper precautions.
+As ever when it comes to traveling to a country with a hot climate and threat of insect-borne infections, one must always take the proper precautions.
 Some of these tips we’ve already touched on, but it certainly doesn’t hurt to cover the important ones again should you be visiting the lake and enjoying a safari.

 As you should already be doing, always wash your hands before and after eating, and add a little extra salt to your food to balance what you’ve lost from sweating.
 Take those malaria pills every day and ensure you’ve brushed up on what jabs you need up to 6 weeks before you’re due to touch down here.

 Don’t drink the water – boil everything or use water purification tablets or a bottle with filter.
 Last, but by no means least, don’t forget a high factor sun block and a potent insect repellent.
 Trust me – you’re going to need them!

 A word to the wise – always listen to your guides when you’re on this kind of trip, as even though you’ll be well looked after, the African wilderness isn’t a place to go messing about in.
 Lake Naivasha was a stunning retreat and an unforgettable experience, and with a bit of common sense and preparation, you’ll have a really WILD time.
 Pun totally intended!